Quellrheinweg A: Lake Toma - Tschamut

 Description

-From the Oberalp Pass, the hike leads south-east through a flat moor, then crosses the Plauncas Cuflegl steep slope on a gently ascending path and reaches the edge of a moorland of national importance with extensive fens at Trutg Nurschalas.
-Through alpine lawns and on a zigzag path with stone blocks, you reach the highest point.
-From there it is only 35 meters of descent to Lake Toma.
+From Oberalppass, the hike leads southeast through a flat bog, then crosses the steep slope Plauncas Cuflegl on a gently ascending path and reaches the edge of a nationally significant moor landscape with extensive flat bogs near Trutg Nurschalas.
+Through alpine meadows and on a zigzag path with stone blocks, you reach the highest point.
+From there, it is only 35 meters descent to Lake Toma.

 Note(s)

-Ideal season: June to October (variant B: July to September)
+Ideal season: June to October (Variant B: July to September)

-Public transport: Oberalp Pass (MGB station), Tschamut (MGB station)
+Public transport: Oberalppass (MGB station), Tschamut (MGB station)

 See also